trellis-architecture/trellis-os/the-permeable-network.md

 In a parasitic Phase-6 model, energy naturally flows toward the nodes with the least friction, resulting in massive capital accumulation at the apex.
 In the Permeable Network, the system acts as a macro-steward.
 It intentionally routes thermodynamic potential—wealth, healthcare, infrastructure—directly toward the sites of highest structural friction.
 This is the mathematical requirement to heal the network, prevent base-level collapse, and maximize total systemic processing power.

 **4. Permeable Codification (Epistemic Fluidity)** Constitutions, borders, and legal frameworks are not treated as sacred, immutable truths.
 They are treated strictly as fluid Bayesian priors.
-They represent the best current mathematical model for reducing total Expected Free Energy ($G$), but they must be systematically updated as novel data from peripheral nodes is processed, ensuring the state never hardens into the Forced Homogenization Topology.
+They represent the best current mathematical model for reducing total Expected Free Energy ($G$), but they must be systematically updated as the core matrix processes novel data from peripheral nodes, ensuring the state never hardens into the Forced Homogenization Topology.